TwinLizzie/NGnoidTV/NGNUITY.md

 ### Technology is not the Enemy.
 Supply Chains are

+Indeed, the less we rely on the supply chain, the better.
 If I wanted to build myself a chair: I would go for a walk into the woods, chop some wood with a home-made axe, chisel out some clever joints, and build myself a chair.
 No nails required.
 If I wanted to grow some food: I could plant a few seeds, keep a pile of compost, keep an eye out for pests and disease, and then harvest the fruits of my labour.
 If I wanted to build myself just a handful of semiconductors: I would need an entire laboratory full of expensive equipment.
 See where this is going?

 At the very core of the NGnuity: Renaissance is the idea that [every] human being should have access to the tools and the knowledge necessary to source everything they could possibly need for their own well-being and survival.
 Including medicine.
 Including semi-conductors.
 Including a simulation of human company.
 Etc.